finnhodgkin/Todo-PostGres/README.md

-# Todo-PostGres
+# Todo PostgreSQL backend

-A very simple back-end for my React.js Todo app.
+A very simple back-end for my [React.js Todo app](https://github.com/finnhodgkin/react-week/tree/master/Eggheads-todo).

 PostgreSQL and hapi.

+## Local setup

 To run this repo in your own environment chuck a `config.env` in the root as follows: